The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Preliminaries

+The Hilbert-Schmidt inner product \cite{nielsen2010quantum} can be used to calculate the kernel elements for mixed states as, $K(\boldsymbol{x}_i, \boldsymbol{x}_j) = \mathrm{Tr}(\rho(\boldsymbol{x}_i) \rho(\boldsymbol{x}_j))$ where $\rho(\boldsymbol{x}_i)$ represents the density matrix associated with the data point $\boldsymbol{x}_i$, which reduces to the squared state overlap expression for pure states.
 Notably, the computation of the matrix of the quantum kernel values is the only process run on the quantum computer.
 The quantum kernel (Gram) matrix is then used by the SVM algorithm in a manner identical to the classical formalism.
-In this way, the resulting QSVM algorithm is denoted as a hybrid quantum-classical ML algorithm.
+Thus, the resulting QSVM algorithm is denoted as a hybrid quantum-classical ML algorithm.